Skip to Main Content

 2. Both parties agree that the alleged violation did not occur.
 No further action is taken.

 • The student admits to the integrity violation, and both parties agree on an appropriate sanction in keeping with the severity of the incident.
-The faculty member and the student complete the Academic Dishonesty Incident Report Form, which is sent to the Dean of Graduate and Professional Studies, who forwards a copy to the student’s program coordinator.
-If the Dean believes the incident is a potential repeated offense, they will submit the case to a committee for review.
+The faculty member and the student complete the Academic Dishonesty Incident Report Form, which is sent to the Dean of Student Success, who forwards a copy to the student’s program coordinator.
+If the Assistant Provost believes the incident is a potential repeated offense, they will submit the case to a committee for review.

 • The student does not agree that a violation has occurred or disagrees with the sanction and decides to appeal.
-The faculty member and the student complete the Academic Dishonesty Incident Report Form, which the faculty submits to the Dean of Graduate and Professional Studies, who then forwards it to a committee for review.
+The faculty member and the student complete the Academic Dishonesty Incident Report Form, which the faculty submits to the Dean of Student Success, who then forwards it to a committee for review.
 The chair of the committee contacts the faculty member and the student in writing to set up separate meeting times for each party and requests that the student submit a written appeal to the committee chair prior to the meeting.

 3. If the student fails to respond to the faculty member within the 48-hour deadline, the faculty’s sanction will be imposed, and the student will forfeit their right to appeal.

-4. In the case of an appeal, a committee will be convened by the Dean of Graduate and Professional Studies to make a recommendation to reject or uphold the student’s appeal and forwards its decision in writing, along with sanction recommendations in the case of a rejection, to the Dean of Graduate and Professional Studies.
-The Dean takes the Committee’s recommendations under advisement and makes the final decision regarding the student’s appeal.
-If the Dean upholds the appeal, no sanctions are imposed.
+4. In the case of an appeal, a committee will be convened by the Dean of Student Success to make a recommendation to reject or uphold the student’s appeal and forwards its decision in writing, along with sanction recommendations in the case of a rejection, to the Dean of Student Success.
+The Dean of Student Success takes the Committee’s recommendations under advisement and makes the final decision regarding the student’s appeal.
+If the Dean of Student Success upholds the appeal, no sanctions are imposed.
 In the case of a rejected appeal, the Dean makes a final decision regarding sanctions in consultation with the faculty member.
 In the case of a repeated offense, the Dean's recommended sanctions may include dismissal from the University.
-In the case of a potential dismissal, the final decision rests with the Dean in consultation with the President and/or legal counsel for the University.
-A completed copy of the Academic Dishonesty Incident Report Form is sent to the student’s program coordinator and to the dean of the school in which the violation occurred.
+In the case of a potential dismissal, the final decision rests with the Provost in consultation with the President and/or legal counsel for the University.
+A completed copy of the Academic Dishonesty Incident Report Form is sent to the student’s program coordinator and to the Dean of the school in which the violation occurred.